acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/implementing-simple-addon.md

 This section of the tutorial takes you through the process of implementing, running and packaging a simple add-on using the SDK.
-The add-on will add a menu item to Firefox's context menu that replaces selected text with its English translation.
+The add-on will add a menu item to Firefox's context menu displays a popup dialog containing the Wikipedia entry for any selected text.

 ## Initializing Your Add-on ##

-Create a directory called `translator`.
+Create a directory called `wikipanel`.
 This is where we will keep all the files for this add-on.

 You *do not* have to create this directory under the SDK root: once you have